ariley215/reading-notes/AZ-204/CustomEventRoutes.md

-# Exercise - Route custom events to web endpoint by using Azure CLI
+# Route custom events to web endpoint by using Azure CLI

 ## Prerequisites